willsmithDB/healthcare_clinical_assistant/README.md

    ```

 2. **Configure the Environment**
-   - Update `clinical-assistant-agent/config.yaml` with your workspace settings:
+   - **IMPORTANT**: Update `clinical-assistant-agent/config.yaml` with your workspace settings before using the system:
      - Catalog and schema names
      - Model names and endpoints
      - Default patient/admission IDs for testing
+     - Experiment ID for MLflow tracking
+     - User email addresses for monitoring

 3. **Set Up Clinical Tools**
    - Run `clinical-assistant-agent/01_create_clinical_assistant_tools.py` to create SQL functions